shoeffner/mthesis/src/models_and_methods.md

 This sometimes leads to problems where the eye crop has for example some wrinkles, shadows, eye lids, reflections on glasses, or other illumination changes.
-@Timm2011 use an inverted gaussian filtered image to calculate weights which should give the real pupil higher chances to be selected.
+@Timm2011 use an inverted Gaussian filtered image to calculate weights which should give the real pupil higher chances to be selected.
 The dark parts of the image (low gray values) will thus get higher weights.
 In Gaze, where Dlib uses \SI{8}{{bit}} image values, a dark pixel with a